Austin Brice

-Austin Robert Brice (born June 19, 1992) is an American professional baseball pitcher in the Arizona Diamondbacks organization.
-He has previously played in MLB for the Miami Marlins, Cincinnati Reds, Boston Red Sox, and Pittsburgh Pirates.
-He is the first Hong Kong-born player to appear in the major leagues.
+Austin Robert Brice (born June 19, 1992) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Miami Marlins, Cincinnati Reds, Boston Red Sox, and Pittsburgh Pirates.
+He is the first Hong Kong–born player to appear in the major leagues.

 Career

 Miami Marlins

-Brice was drafted by the Miami Marlins in the ninth round of the 2010 Major League Baseball draft out of Northwood High School in Pittsboro, North Carolina.
+Brice was drafted by the Florida Marlins in the ninth round of the 2010 Major League Baseball draft out of Northwood High School in Pittsboro, North Carolina.
 He had committed to play college baseball at Appalachian State University, but chose to sign with the Marlins.
 He made his professional debut that season with the Gulf Coast Marlins and also played 2011 there.
 In 2012 (when he was 8–6 with a 4.35 ERA) and 2013 (when he was 8–11 with a 5.73 ERA), he played for the Greensboro Grasshoppers.

 Brice played for the Jupiter Hammerheads in 2014 and Jacksonville Suns in 2015.
 The Marlins added him to their 40-man roster after the 2015 season.
 He started the 2016 with Jacksonville and was promoted to the New Orleans Zephyrs.

 Brice was called up to the majors for the first time on August 9, 2016.
 With Miami in 2016, he was 0–1 with a 7.07 ERA and one hold.